TanLoc-CS/reality-show-fe/README.md

-# Getting Started with Create React App
+# Trainee Management-fe

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is the front-end repos of Trainee Management project for Database fundamentals course.

 ## Available Scripts